jportela/www-joaoportela/blog/2020/06/reducing-next-bundle-size.md

 The point to retain is this:

-> Consider moving your big modules out of the client into `getStaticProps` or `getServerProps` when appropriate, to keep the client bundle size small.
+> Consider moving your big modules out of the React components, and into `getStaticProps` or `getServerProps` when appropriate, to keep the client bundle size small.

 ### Results